 Morrissey Ridge, Fernie, Photo Destination BC Kari Medig

-Fernie is a community that offers an abundance of outdoor recreation.
+Fernie, located in the Canadian Rockies, is a community that offers an abundance of outdoor recreation.
 Located on the edge of town is Mount Fernie Provincial Park with dozens of forested hiking trails.
 The mountains surrounding the area are all equally accessible from town, an interwoven trail network connecting the micro urban environment to the rocky reaches of the high alpine peaks and outstanding scenery and wildlife viewing.
 Nearby is Fernie Golf & Country Club – one of BC’s finest golf facilities.
 And flowing right through town is the Elk River with abundant water sports including fishing, tube floating and whitewater rafting.
 In the winter skiing, snowboarding and snowmobiling attract many to this area.

 Coal was discovered in the Crowsnest area of Southeastern British Columbia more than 100 years ago by prospectors looking for gold.
 In 1897, William Fernie reported a major discovery which led to the formation of the Crows Nest Pass Coal Company.
 The mining community which emerged in 1897 was named Fernie, in honour of the miner whose efforts helped to establish the new industry.

 Legend has it that William Fernie, founder of the city, met a tribe of Indians during one of his prospecting trips.
 He noticed one of the Indian chieftain’s daughters was wearing a necklace of shining black stones.
 Knowing that these stones were coal, William Fernie asked as to their source.
-The Indian Chief agreed to show Fernie where these had been found, upon condition that the prospector would marry the Indian maid.
+The Indian Chief agreed to show Fernie where these had been found, upon condition that the prospector married the Indian maid.
 After learning the location of the coal deposits, William Fernie refused to marry the Princess.
 The Indian Chief was angered by this and he laid a curse upon the valley stating that it would meet with fire, flood, and famine.

 As a reminder of the curse, the Ghost of Mount Hosmer can be seen each sunny summer evening on a rock face high above the city.
 The “ghost” is a spectacular shadow in the form of a rider on horseback.